 Immediately stop any new investments in the top 200 fossil fuel companies,

-Drop coal, oil and gas from your investment portfolio by divesting from the top 200 fossil fuel companies by 2020, and
+Drop coal, oil, and gas from your investment portfolio by divesting from the top 200 fossil fuel companies, pipeline companies, and fossil fuel funds by 2020, and

-Commit to and prioritize reinvesting at least 5 percent of your portfolio into climate solutions defined as, but not limited to, renewable energy, energy efficiency, clean technology, community adaptation funds, transit, and clean energy access.
+Commit to and prioritize reinvesting at least 5 percent of your portfolio into climate solutions such as, but not limited to, renewable energy, energy efficiency, clean technology, transit, and clean energy access.

 Thanks for signing!
 Now triple your impact by sharing this campaign with your friends.